Tanzyingsz/DDM-Dissertation/Online survey round1.md

 - Heavy on CPU (2/5)
 - Limit in 'scroll speed'which result in a slow experience in each section（2/5）

+---

 **5. KUA Coffee**
 https://kuacoffee.co/

+**REASON FOR SELECTION:**

+Retelling the heart-warming real life story brought by the brand.
+Not a website with fancy animations, but the simple interaction that affects the statistcs is persuasive.(Slide the bar of"How many coffees do you have a day?" result in the change on the land you save) Could be regarded as a control group example compared to the rest of the candidates rich in animations.

+**ADVANTAGE:**

+- landing page question is attractive (3/5)
+- The interaction makes me think (2/5)
+- adequate amount of images (2/5)
+- Visual design is amazing (1/5)
+- "The story in this page really burn the image of the happy farmer in my mind.
+Instantly trust the brand and want to try its product.“(1/5)

+**DISADVANTAGE:**

+- The coffee image at the beginning is not suitable for the overall style (3/5)
+- The text on the menu bar can be smaller(1/5)
+- Can skip process on mobile version and directly land on the main description page.
+Must be a bug.(1/5)
+- Interaction is mot fluent enough(1/5)

 **6. Adventure Awaits...**
 https://www.defeatboco.com/
+**REASON FOR SELECTION:**
+**ADVANTAGE:**
+**DISADVANTAGE:**

 **7. Zenly**
 https://zen.ly/

+**REASON FOR SELECTION:**
+A product propaganda page with well-designed 3D environemnts.Overall still a scorlling experience, with several extra click involved.
+Specifically, the website uses sound effect and continous hover effect to help building a cheerful brand image.

+**ADVANTAGE:**

+- Colorful and fashion (4/5)
+- The stories are connected and based on real social scenarios, like interacting with friends (3/5)
+- BGM and sound effect make the environemnt immersive (2/5)
+- Nice bubbly interactions (2/5)
+- Call to action is clear (2/5)

+**DISADVANTAGE:**

+- Worry about the safety of privacy (3/5)
+- Don't know what to do at the beginning, need some guide that tells me to scroll (2/5)
+- Colour is not well-picked (1/5)
+- Download message is annoying (1/5)

+**REMARK:**
+When there is a huge question mark in consumer's head - in this case, about the privacy security, provide the solution in page and make it easy to be seen.
+At the end of scrolling the story, there is a link says "Zenly is good for you" with the security guarantee inside.
+But the slogan did not made its goal crystal clear.
+Directly says "Zenly is safe for you, want to know why?" might be a better choice.

+The judge on colour is rather subjective and change according to the personal emotion of users.
+Therefore a scientific colour scheme that express the right brand emotion is necessary.

 **8. The Bottle Is The Message** https://dopper.com/our-mission